 Ultimately, the choice is yours.
 Do your homework and educate yourself on the potential risks before deciding on breast implants.
 There is also a private breast implant illness facebook group that provides support for women who have explanted and for those with breast implant illness.

 If you’re experiencing any of the above symptoms or have been diagnosed with an autoimmune disease, having your implants removed may provide the relief you’ve been seeking.
-Explant surgery to remove breast implants and surrounding toxic areas can be lifesaving for some women, although the procedure is no walk in the park; it’s complex and must be performed by a highly skilled and experienced surgeon.
+Explant surgery to remove breast implants, the capsule and surrounding toxic areas can be lifesaving for some women, although the procedure is no walk in the park; it’s complex and must be performed by a highly skilled and experienced surgeon.

-If you’ve experienced complications or chronic health problems since breast implantation, believe you’re suffering from breast implant illness or have undergone explant surgery, I can help you!
+If you are experiencing complications or unresolved health challenges since breast implantation or believe you’re suffering from breast implant illness or have undergone explant surgery, I can help you!

-Or, if you know someone with breast implants and they’ve been diagnosed with an autoimmune disorder such as lupus, Hashimoto’s rheumatoid arthritis, Sjögren’s syndrome or have had autoimmune-like symptoms after augmentation, please have them contact me.
+If you know someone with breast implants and they’ve been diagnosed with an autoimmune disorder such as lupus, Hashimoto’s, rheumatoid arthritis, Sjögren’s syndrome or have had autoimmune-like symptoms after augmentation, have them contact my office.

-A holistic approach works best, as silicone and saline breast implant disease is truly a holistic illness, with the necessity of the practitioner understanding functional medicine, holistic health, bio-individual nutrition, eliminating biofilms, and safe, effective detox protocols.
+A holistic approach works best, as silicone and saline breast implant disease is truly a holistic illness, with the necessity of the practitioner understanding functional medicine, holistic health, bio-individual clinical nutrition, eliminating biofilms, safe, effective detox protocols, and building a strong immune system and healthy foundation.
 Schedule a free 15-minute consultation.